sebastian-garofalo/java-bootcamp/README.md

 #####Practice:#####

 1. Expose the shopping cart created in the topic 3.
-2. Create a REST API to create, update and remove meetings.
-Note that a meeting has attendees, room and a time slot.
-Attendees and rooms exists in the system and must be retrieved by an endpoint to create the meeting.
-You must provide the following features: create meetings, query existing ones, cancel and update meetings.
+2. Write the swagger file for point 1.
+3. Create and document with swagger a REST API to register users.
+The API must provide: add, delete, update and find by name and find by nickname operations.
+Note that the username must be unique.

 #####Key Points:#####

-2
+3

 #####Commit:#####